ardilafabian/meli-scraper/README.md

 The program is developed using _Scrapy Framework_ from Python because at the moment is one of the most powerful frameworks to crawl data from webpages using XPath language.

-Since I have some experience using Python, this is my first scraper using _Scrapy_ as a scraper framework and in order to acomplish this I had to complete some courses in record time.
+Since I have some experience using Python, this is my first scraper using _Scrapy_ as a scraper framework and in order to accomplish this I had to complete some courses in record time.
 One of the biggest challenges was to understang how to use all the tools scrappy give me to develop a very efficient and professional piece of code.

 ## Content table
 1. [Installation](#installation)